Fixing Up Walls Before Painting: Repairing Damaged Plaster the Right Way

 Mix the Plaster Properly for Best Results

-Mixing plaster properly is key to achieving a smooth finish.
-The basic ingredients are plaster of Paris and water, but the ratio and technique are important.
+Mixing plaster correctly ensures a smooth application.
+The basics are simple—plaster of Paris and water—but the technique matters.

 Follow the Directions Carefully